de-vnull/vnstat-on-merlin/README.md

 -   Properly setup email (`Diversion` "communications" option) to use the encrypted username/password to email vnstat reports.
     -   Please run an Entware update to ensure the most current repository lists are available.
     -   You may be able to install Entware separately from Diversion but I have not tested this method.
--   For UI functionality: one or more @JackYaz scripts must be installed to establish the minimum file and folder structure.
-    -   `connmon` is recommended (the vnstat-ui is based on connmon), since it creates the `Add-On` tab in AsusWRT-Merlin.

 ## Configuration
 -   The Enware application vnstat can be run without any UI, 100% from the CLI via ssh.